 Castle terminated its investment activity with the adoption of the harvesting strategy in April 2012.
-The amount of uncalled capital - commitments that underlying funds can still call for new investments - was reduced further during the course of 2021.
+The amount of uncalled capital was reduced further during 2022.
 A vast majority of the remaining uncalled capital can be considered as stale given that the maturity of virtually all funds in Castle's portfolio have matured beyond their investment period.